 The first ever IVF baby, Louise Brown, was born following Natural Cycle IVF.
 This means that her mother was given no drugs during fertility treatment.
 Our Medical Director, Prof Nargund, is one of the recent pioneers of Natural Cycle IVF and has found ways to make it more successful in select groups of patients.

 Finally, there is Mild IVF, which is the latest stage in the improvement of IVF.
 Rather than shutting down the woman’s menstrual cycle, Mild IVF is performed in a woman’s natural cycle.
-Only small dosages of Fertility drugs are given with the aim to produce high quality eggs, not high quantity.
-The success rates of Mild IVF are comparable to conventional IVF, but the cost is reduced, there are fewer risks, and much fewer side effects.
+Fewer fertility drugs are given with the aim to achieve a mild response.
+The success rates of Mild IVF are excellent and there are fewer risks, and fewer side effects.
 CREATE Fertility has pioneered the usage of Mild IVF in the UK.